peeb/django-mollie-ideal/README.md

 ### Interacting with Mollie.nl

 django-mollie-ideal makes no assumptions about your site installation.
-Therefore it is up to you to decide how to capture payment information and what information you wish to store in your own database.
+It is entirely up to you to decide what information to capture from users and what information you wish to store in your own database.

 Interaction with Mollie.nl happens via a few utility functions in `mollie.ideal.utils`.
 The following gives a broad overview of the required steps:

 Step 1.
-Build a dictionary to describe your payment
+Build a dictionary to describe your payment.

 Step 2.
 Pass this dictionary as an argument to `query_mollie()` in 'fetch' mode.
 The response contains a `transaction_id` and an `order_url`.
 Save the `transaction_id` in your model and pass the `order_url` to your template context to proceed with the payment.

 Step 3.
-Setup a "return" URL which acts as a Thank You page for users of your site
+Setup a "return" URL which acts as a Thank You page for users of your site.

 Step 4.
 Setup a "report" URL which uses `build_mollie_url()` in 'check' mode and `query_mollie()` to confirm with Mollie.nl that the transaction was successful and perform any site-specific tasks based on this response (for example you might want to mark an invoice 'status' field as 'paid' or 'complete').